 Ever wanted to learn about circuits, but didn’t know how to start?
 Look no further than the Makey Makey, a simple circuit board that you can use to transform anything organic into computer keyboard controls.
 No programming necessary!
 Once the Makey Makey is hooked up to something like bananas or Play-Doh, you can do anything from play old-school Pac-Man to play a piano.

 A spherical robot that enables the user to learn through exploration.
 This app-controlled robot can be used for free play or to learn the basics of coding.
 The multiple apps that work with the Sphero allows for endless ways to play and learn!
-Check it out soon from the Technology Checkout Desk.
+Check it out from the Technology Checkout Desk or the IMC.